MoOo2mini/EFML2025/_posts/overview.md

 We fine-tuned [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b-hf) using LoRA and its recent variants (PiSSA, MiLoRA), adopting the hyperparameter configuration from ? et al. (XXXX).
 Figure 1 presents the test accuracy on GSM8K after training on the MetaMath dataset for a single epoch.
 While ? et al. (XXXX) achieves strong performance under their original settings, we observe that MiLoRA outperforms other methods when simply reducing the batch size.
 This result highlights a key insight: training effectiveness is highly sensitive to configuration choices, especially batch size.

-To better understand the impact of batch size on fine-tuning with low-rank adaptation, we focus on the following two questions:
+To demystify the impact of batch size on fine-tuning with low-rank adaptation, we focus on the following two questions:

 1. How does batch size affect the training dynamics of LoRA-based methods when paired with an optimally tuned learning rate?
 2. Given a fixed data budget, how can we select the batch size that yields the best performance?